Skip to Main Content

 For example, the topic of International Relations is very broad.
 You may choose to focus on something much more specific like cybersecurity or humanitarian assistance.

-Google can be a good tool to help you identify more keywords.
-You’re just looking for ideas and inspiration at this point, not sources.
+• Google can be a good tool -- you’re just looking for ideas and inspiration at this point, not sources.

 Using eBooks